runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-## Terraform Adoption From A Dev’s Perspective
+## Terraform Adoption From A Dev's Perspective

-Adopting Terraform is great for your operations team’s effectiveness but it doesn’t change much for devs.
+Adopting Terraform is great for your operations team's effectiveness but it doesn't change much for devs.
 Before Terraform adoption, devs typically interacted with an ops team like this:

 ![](/blog/putting-the-dev-into-devops/pic1.webp)